Made in the USA America

 • AF w/ shutter: Sets if the camera should focus when the shutter is pressed.
 This must be turned on for touch focus to work.

 • Long Exposure Noise Reduction: Camera setting that enables automatically taking a “dark frame subtraction” shot after captures of longer than 1″.
-Not supported for intervalometer sequences.
+Not supported for intervalometer sequences and may also cause problems during HDR and focus stack sequences.

 • Focus Mode: Touch focus is only compatible with select focus modes.